 Subgrades which will support the new floor slabs should be prepared in accordance with the recommendations contained in the Site Grading Recommendations section of this report.
 Based on the anticipated grading which will occur at this site, the floors of the proposed structures may be constructed as conventional slabs-on-grade supported on newly placed structural fill, extending to a depth of at least 3 feet below finished pad grades.
+The upper 24 inches of the building pad subgrade soils should consist of very low to non-expansive soil.
 Based on geotechnical considerations, the floor slabs may be designed as follows:

-- Minimum slab thickness: 6 inches. - Modulus of Subgrade Reaction: k = 80 psi/in. - Minimum slab reinforcement: No. 4 bars at 16-inches on-center, in both directions, due to the expansive potential of the on-site soils.
+- Minimum slab thickness: 6 inches. - Modulus of Subgrade Reaction: k = 150 psi/in. - Minimum slab reinforcement: No. 4 bars at 16-inches on-center, in both directions, due to the expansive potential of the on-site soils.
 The actual floor slab reinforcement should be determined by the structural engineer, based upon the imposed loading. - Slab underlayment: If moisture sensitive floor coverings will be used the minimum slab underlayment should consist of a moisture vapor barrier constructed below the entire area where such moisture sensitive floor coverings are anticipated.
 The moisture vapor barrier should meet or exceed the Class A rating as defined by ASTM E 1745-97 and have a permeance rating less than 0.01 perms as described in ASTM E 96-95 and ASTM E 154-88.
 A polyolefin material such as a 15 mil.
-Stego® Wrap Vapor Barrier or equivalent will meet these specifications.
-The moisture vapor barrier should be properly constructed in accordance with all applicable manufacturer specifications.
+Stego[®] Wrap Vapor Barrier or equivalent will meet these specifications.
+The moisture vapor barrier should be properly constructed in accordance with the applicable manufacturer specifications.
 The need for sand and/or the amount of sand above the moisture vapor barrier should be specified by the structural engineer or concrete contractor.
 The selection of sand above the barrier is not a geotechnical engineering issue and hence outside our purview. - Moisture condition the floor slab subgrade soils to 3 to 5 percent above the Modified Proctor optimum moisture content, to a depth of 12 inches.
 The moisture content of the floor slab subgrade soils should be verified by the geotechnical engineer within 24 hours prior to concrete placement. - Proper concrete curing techniques should be utilized to reduce the potential for slab curling or the formation of excessive shrinkage cracks. - The floor slabs should be structurally connected to the foundations as detailed by the structural engineer.